gabrielrowan/Mini-Data-Analysis---Languages/README.md

 9) What percentage of total native speakers is represented by the top 5 languages?
 10) Which branch has the most native speakers, and which has the least?

+Answers can be found in the `languages_analysis.ipynb` file

+## Final Words

+Project completed December 2024 by Gabriel Rowan :smiley_cat: